Lito Sheppard: Philadelphia Eagles

-In the 2002 NFL Draft, Sheppard was selected in the first round (twenty-sixth pick overall) by the Philadelphia Eagles.
+In the 2002 NFL draft, Sheppard was selected in the first round (twenty-sixth pick overall) by the Philadelphia Eagles.

 In 2004 Sheppard had five interceptions, including two returned for touchdowns.
 He was named Defensive Player of the Month for the month of November after returning two interceptions for touchdowns.
 Sheppard was selected to his first Pro Bowl in 2004, and he was also named first-team All-Pro for his first and only year.

 2005 was the first of three injury-filled seasons for Sheppard.
 He missed six games and finished with three interceptions.

-On October 8, 2006, Sheppard became the first player in NFL history to have two interception returns of more than 100 yards.
+On October 8, 2006, Sheppard became the first player in NFL history to have two interception returns for touchdowns of more than 100 yards.
 Both returns came against the Dallas Cowboys (2004 and 2006).
 The most recent return sealed a 38–24 win over the Cowboys and secured 1st place in the division for the Eagles.

 In the Eagles Wild Card playoff game on January 7 against the New York Giants, Sheppard dislocated his elbow.
-He missed the next playoff game against the Saints, which the Eagles lost 27-24.
+He missed the next playoff game against the Saints, which the Eagles lost 27–24.

 In a 2007 game against the Green Bay Packers Sheppard suffered an injury.
 Sheppard went through another injury-filled season and finished with two interceptions.

 In the 2008 offseason, the Philadelphia Eagles signed former New England Patriots cornerback Asante Samuel, which fueled speculation that Sheppard was available via trade.
 Sheppard changed agents to Drew Rosenhaus soon afterwards.

 During the 2008 season, Sheppard saw much reduced action due to good performances by starting corners Asante Samuel and Sheldon Brown.

 New York Jets

-Sheppard was traded to the New York Jets on February 28, 2009, for a fifth round pick in the 2009 NFL Draft and a conditional pick in the 2010 NFL Draft.
+Sheppard was traded to the New York Jets on February 28, 2009, for a fifth round pick in the 2009 NFL draft and a conditional pick in the 2010 NFL Draft.
 The Jets restructured Sheppards' contract, adding one year and "new" money to the contract in 2010.
 He was released on March 4, 2010.